 Train travel is a comfortable, convenient, relatively affordable way to get around Canada, though visitors should realize the Canadian rail system has nowhere near the reach, regularity, or overall convenience of, for example, the European rail service.
 In addition, train travel tends to be relatively expensive in Canada, though this is changing in some of the more major corridors.

 VIA Rail is the only major train operator in Canada.
 It transits across Canada from the most eastern point in Halifax, Nova Scotia, to Vancouver, B.C. in the west.
-For the most part it travels across the southern part of the country, where population is the most concentrated, with occasional forays more north.
-The busiest VIA Rail route is the Quebec - Windsor corridor, which includes Montreal and Toronto.
+For the most part, it travels across the southern part of the country, where the population is the most concentrated, with occasional forays more north.
+The busiest VIA Rail route is the Quebec to Windsor corridor, which includes Montreal and Toronto.

 In addition to VIA Rail and local commuter trains, train operators in Canada include those of historic rail cars, novelty trains and special scenic trains, such as the Rocky Mountaineer on the West Coast.

 The Canadian VIA Rail network does not always make sense.
 For example, Calgary does not have a VIA Rail stop even though it is a major hub for people visiting Alberta and British Columbia.
 In contrast, VIA Rail offers service to rural communities with relatively small populations, like Churchill; however, these, routes are mandatory and government subsidized because year-round alternative transportation is not possible.
 Many of these off-the-beaten-track destinations can be interesting, worthwhile stops for tourists.
 Churchill, Manitoba, for example, is famous for its polar bear population.

 The major train routes on Canada's West Coast and Prairies are between Edmonton, Jasper, and Vancouver and Edmonton, Saskatoon and Winnipeg.